 The public has indicated that keeping Missouri's existing roads and bridges in good condition should be one of the state's highest priorities.
 The Fixing America's Surface Transportation Act established a 10% penalty threshold for states that, when exceeded, requires a state to focus money on bridges until they are back under 10%.
-The local system has 90 National Highway System structures (four structurally deficient) and the MoDOT system has 3,562 NHS structures (143 structurally deficient).
-Missouri currently falls below the penalty threshold with the statewide structurally deficient deck area at 7.1%.
-This is attributable to the continued effort to focus on major bridges when funding is available as well as the increasing focus on poor condition bridges in the Statewide Transportation Improvement Program.
+The local system has 91 National Highway System (NHS) structures (five structurally deficient), and the MoDOT system has 3,582 NHS structures (145 structurally deficient).
+Missouri currently falls below the penalty threshold with the statewide structurally deficient deck area at 6.5%.
+This is due to the continued focus on major bridges when funding is available, as well as the increasing focus on poor condition bridges in the Statewide Transportation Improvement Program.

 Statewide, this measure is also heavily influenced by major bridges with one structure having the ability to impact this measure +/- 0.5%.
-From 2020 to 2021, there was a decrease in the statewide percentage of structurally deficient deck area on the NHS.
-The net improvement was primarily influenced by six larger structures, which included two major bridges.
+From 2021 to 2022, there was a decrease in the statewide percentage of structurally deficient deck area on the NHS.
+This change was heavily influenced by the Rocheport and Buck O'Neil design-build projects, which added six major-length bridges to the inventory and by a new bridge being built in the Southwest District.
+In the St. Louis District, the Illinois Department of Transportation completed repairs on the Martin Luther King River Bridge, bringing it out of the poor status and MoDOT completed repairs on one of the double decker bridges in St. Louis, also bringing it out of poor status.
 The number of bridges on the NHS has stabilized with very small changes from year to year.
 Ohio has been selected for comparison because it has similar demographics, geography and weather conditions.
-There are 10,447 total state highway bridges in Ohio with 4,996 structures on the NHS.
+There are 10,436 total state highway bridges in Ohio with 4,996 structures on the NHS.